Private, one-to-one tutoring for high IQ children with Special Educational Needs

 Supporting brilliant minds who learn and think differently

-Your child may articulate complex ideas with ease, then struggle to begin a piece of writing.
+For families of high-IQ children with neurodiversity, this can be especially unsettling.
+Your child may articulate complex ideas with ease, then struggle to begin a piece of writing, or they may excel in one subject and struggle in another.

 They may be outwardly coping at school, while quietly burning through their reserves.